ebzzry/ebzzry.github.io/en/fkd/symbols-marks.md

 write it as “1990s.”
 Next, is the presence of “s.”
 This creates an array; 90s here would mean: 90, 91, 92, 93, 94, 95, 96, 97, 98, and 99—a series.

+With that, another common mistake is to use the left single quote instead of the right one:

+- Wrong: ‘90s music.

 With this in mind, ’90s means the years 1990, 1991, 1992, 1993, 1994, 1995, 1996, 1997, 1998, and 1999.

+When expressing textual omissions, the correct character is the right single quote, not the left one.
+For example, let’s look at the contraction of “It is” in “It is the season.”

+- Wrong: ‘Tis the season.
+- Correct: ’Tis the season.

+This also applies to the word “and” contracted to a single letter:

+- Wrong: Lock ‘n’ load
+- Correct: Lock ’n’ load

+What the quotes substitute are the letters “a” and “d,” respectively.

+Use both the left and right single quotes, however, when there are no contractions involved and that something is treated specially:

+- Take the ‘A’ Train

+Here, ‘A’ is the name of a specific train or it denotes a special meaning.

 <a name="prime"></a>Prime symbols (′) (″)